syncfusion-content/wpf-docs/wpf/SfMaps/Shapes-Color-Customization.md

 ## About CustomColorPalette

-Besides the build in the color palettes, the custom colors can be defined for the color palette.
+Besides the built-in the color palettes, the custom colors can be defined for the color palette.
 The custom colors are defined in the “CustomColors” in “ShapeSetting.”
 CustomColors is the collection property that accepts the “MapColorPalette.”
 To apply the custom colors, “ColorPalette” must be set to “CustomPalette” and CustomColors should be defined.

 ## About MapColorPalette